 We took advantage of the unique genomic organization of these 15 pairs of divergently transcribed piRNA genes to search for sequence motifs common to their promoters.
 The algorithm MEME (Bailey and Elkan, 1994) revealed a motif highly enriched in these bidirectional promoters (E = 8.3  10−12; Figure 4A).
 This motif matches the binding site of the Myb family of transcription factors (Figure 4A; Gupta et al., 2007; Newburger and Bulyk, 2009).
 The Myb motif is not restricted to bidirectional promoters: MEME identified the same motif using the promoters of all pachytene piRNA genes (E = 9.1 × 10−28, Figure 4B).

 The Myb transcription factor family is conserved among eukaryotes.
 Like other vertebrates, mice produce three Myb proteins, A-MYB (MYBL1), B-MYB (MYBL2), and C-MYB (MYB), each with a distinct tissue distribution (Mettus et al., 1994; Trauth et al., 1994; Latham et al., 1996; Oh and Reddy, 1999).
 Testes produce both A- and B-MYB proteins.
 Multiple lines of evidence implicate A-MYB, rather than B-MYB, as a candidate for regulating pachytene piRNA transcription.
-First, the expression of A-Myb during spermatogenesis resembles that of pachytene piRNAs: A-Myb transcripts appear at ~12.5 dpp and peak at 17.5 dpp (Figure 1A; Bolcun-Filas et al., 2011).
+First, the expression of A-Myb during spermatogenesis resembles that of pachytene piRNAs: A-Myb transcripts appear at ~12.5 dpp and peak at 17.5 dpp (Figure 2B; Bolcun-Filas et al., 2011).
 The expression of A-Myb mRNA increases ~15-fold from 8 dpp to 19 dpp, whereas B-Myb mRNA expression remains constant and low during the same time frame and into adulthood (Horvath et al., 2009).
 Our RNA-Seq data (Figure 2B) corroborate these findings.
 Indeed, in our RNA-Seq analysis of adult testes, A-Myb mRNA was 24-fold more abundant than B-Myb.
-Second, a testis-specific A-Myb mutant, Mybl1repro9, which is caused by a cytosine-to-adenine transversion that changes alanine 213 to glutamic acid, leads to meiotic arrest at the pachytene stage with subtle defects in autosome synapsis; A-Myb null mutant mice have defects in multiple tissues, including testis and breast (Toscani et al., 1997; Bolcun-Filas et al., 2011).
+Second, a testis-specific A-Myb mutant, Mybl1repro9, which is caused by a cytosine-to-adenine transversion that changes alanine 213 to glutamic acid, leads to meiotic arrest at the pachytene stage with subtle defects in autosome synapsis; A-Myb null mutant mice have defects in multiple tissues, including testis and mammary gland (Toscani et al., 1997; Bolcun-Filas et al., 2011).
 Third, our RNA-Seq analysis of A-Myb mutant testes shows that there is no significant change in B-Myb expression in the mutant, compared to the heterozygous controls, at 14.5 or 17.5 dpp.
 Finally, B-MYB protein is not detectable in pachytene spermatocytes (Horvath et al., 2009).

 To assess more directly the role of A-MYB in pachytene piRNA precursor transcription, we used anti-A-MYB antibody to perform ChIP followed by high-throughput sequencing of the A-MYB–bound DNA.
 The anti-A-MYB antibody is specific for A-MYB, and the peptide used to raise the antibody is not present in B-MYB.
 The MACS algorithm (Zhang et al., 2008) reported 3,815 genomic regions with significant A-MYB binding (false discovery rate, FDR < 10−25); we call these regions A-MYB peaks or peaks.
 Among the 500 peaks with the lowest FDR values, 394 (80%) contained at least one significant site (p < 10−4) for the Myb-binding motif (Figure 4A).
 Figure 4B shows an example of such an A-MYB peak, at the bidirectional promoter of the divergently transcribed pair of pachytene piRNA genes 17-qA3.3-27363.1 and 17-qA3.3-26735.1.
 A-MYB occupancy of this genomic site was confirmed by ChIP-qPCR (Figure S4A).